Assistance programs Jacksonville and Onslow County.

 Eastern Carolina Human Services Agency provides social services, application to public aid, and stabilization services.
 There are assistance programs for veterans as well as low income housing for the disabled in Onslow County.
 ECHSA administers the Community Services Block Grant, which may offer funds to pay rent to prevent evictions and other financial aid.
 Daycare, weatherization, and other programs are administered as well.
 Click more Eastern Carolina Human Services Agency.

 Regional Salvation Army programs - All assistance either requires a referral from DSS or is only offered on a one time basis.
-The main programs include funds for paying electric or utility bills, housing, and food or clothing for work or school.
+The main programs include funds for paying electric or utility bills, housing, and free food or clothing for work or school.
 There is also a Angel Tree free Christmas toy program in Onslow County as well as disaster relief, a food pantry, free school supplies, and counseling.
 More on Onslow County Salvation Army programs.

 Free food and meal programs are available across Jacksonville and the county from several different pantries.
 Non-profit organizations work to help prevent hunger.
 They may offer everything from applications to SNAP food stamps to clothing, holiday meals and a box of free food.
 Find free Onslow County food pantries.

 Jacksonville area non-profits administer rent assistance programs.
 Funds can be used to help low income families and those living in poverty but that are employed.
 A particular focus is on military personnel as well as families in Onslow County with children.
 Find where to turn to for a grant for rent or other financial aid, such as deposit help, loans or counseling.
 Read Onslow County rent help.